nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Sort all properties associated with a person: `sorti`

-Sorts the list of properties associated to a contact by a specified field and order
+Sorts the list of properties associated with a contact by a specified field and order.
+This sorted order resets every time the app closes, so the command needs to be run again each time the app re-opens.

 ![sorti_command](images/sortiCommand.png)